2. Found in New Jersey

 Read moreBoletus purpureorubellus

 Viscid purple-red cap.
-Moss in marshland.
 Yellow pores bruise dark blue/gray or blue/black, resolving slowly brown.
 Stem flesh is yellow high, reddish lower down, staining dark blue.
+Moss in marshland.

 Read moreBoletus sensibilis (“Curry Bolete”)

-Smells like curry.
 Yellow pores, yellow flesh, red-brown cap, & yellow stem (which may have pink/red by base) all blue instantly & profoundly.
+Distinctive odor.

 Read moreBoletus separans (“Lilac Bolete”)